heecheon92/Python/README.md

 So, DO NOT USE TO HARM OTHER ENDPOINTS.

 ### But even if I run the program as a server......, why would anybody run this program as a client?
 ### Well, that is your portion.
-You may set up a script to automatically run this program and embed the script
-### to a image file or something.
-That is purely up to you.
+You may set up a script to automatically run this program and embed the scrip to a image file or something.
+That is entirely up to you.

 # A Very Long Disclaimer: